Many families we meet are thinking carefully about whether an independent school education is right for their children.

 As a world, we’ve never been more aware of our mental health, and if we didn’t know before this year’s global pandemic, then we sure do now.

-Here are five quick ‘how’ questions to consider:
+Here are six quick ‘how’ questions to consider:

 - How do you create a positive environment for children to learn?

 - How do you promote positive mental and physical wellbeing for pupils and staff (after all teachers and other staff are human too)?

 - How do you support children who are struggling with their own mental health?

 - How do you manage situations where children fall out, or there is evidence or allegations of bullying?